 John F. Kennedy Center for the Performing Arts, Washington, DC

-Co-Commissioned by John F. Kennedy Center for the Performing Arts and The Arts Center at NYU Abu Dhabi, with Development support provided by Young People’s Theatre, Toronto, Canada
+Co-Commissioned by John F. Kennedy Center for the Performing Arts, The Arts Center at NYU Abu Dhabi, and Playhouse Square, Cleveland, with Development support provided by Young People’s Theatre, Toronto, Canada

 Layered stories full of tragedy and wonder from young migrants from all over the world form the bases for a theatrical intervention, a scaffolding of sorts around which a set of performances rooted in the commonalities of migration, the intertwining of identities that are the byproduct of this current set of crises is created, and the concrete and metaphorical cartography at center of all of these worlds in motion.
 Cartography utilizes many of the tools that Schaal and Myers have developed in their long careers thinking about identity, young people, and contemporary arts, and working with various groups of immigrant children both in the US and abroad.
 Visual tools such as map-making and inventory meet performance tools like storytelling, filmmaking, and sculpture building to create a catalogue of both interior and exterior journeys, and the pitfalls and triumphs of each.

 Performances will be accompanied by workshops for local immigrant and refugee communities, modeled off Schaal and Myers’ collaboration in Munich with refugee youth from over 12 different countries.
 Cartography will be constructed with three expandable and contractible sections that allow for materials from these local workshops, or performances by workshop participants, to be included in the production during the run at each venue.